Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-amazing-chrome-accessibility-tools-you-didnt-know.md

 We can use the inspector tooltip by opening DevTools and selecting the pointer icon.

-Then we can hover over an HTML element and see with one quick glimpse what the contrast is the role and if it's focusable by the keyboard.
+Then we can hover over an HTML element and see with one quick glimpse what the contrast is the role, and if it's focusable by the keyboard.

 ![Chrome Inspector tooltip](https://cdn.hashnode.com/res/hashnode/image/upload/v1601568633044/P2jw7wLJm.png)